juice-shop/pwning-juice-shop/part3/tutorials.md

 `<mat-search-bar id="searchQuery">` but _not_ the tag <span id="searchQuery">.

+### `fixtureAfter`

+By default, thje speech bubbles are displayed _before_ the target element selected via `fixture`.
+This can cause it to appear at the top edge of the screen or over relevant input elements, e.g. in the navigation bar.
+In such cases, try setting `fixtureAfter: true` to place the speech bubble after the target element instead.

 ### `unskippable`

-By default you can skip all hints of a script by simply clicking on the speech bubble.
+By default, you can skip all hints of a script by simply clicking on the speech bubble.
 The script will then continue with the next step.
 For non-interactive hints that are simply shown for a number of seconds and then move on, this is mostly fine and intended.
 For interactive or